Liquid Sky: Awards

+Legacy

 Sequel

 In a 2014 interview with The Awl, Slava Tsukerman confirmed that he intended to make a sequel, Liquid Sky 2; with Anne Carlisle returning in the role of Margaret.

 As of 2020, however, the script had still not been completed, Tsukerman claiming that Carlisle was returning to New York to work with him on it.

 Novelization

 Anne Carlisle wrote a novel Liquid Sky based on the screenplay of the movie.
 It was published as a Dolphin (Doubleday) paperback in 1987.